mimblewimble/grin-rfcs/text/0000-wallet-update-process.md

  * The sender sends the slate to the payee (via file or http).
 If sending synchronously, (e.g via http)  the associated transaction is saved to the log after a response from the payee's listener.
 If sending asynchronously, (e.g. via file), the transaction is saved immediately.
  * When saved, the associated transaction is set to type 'Sent Tx'  with a status of 'unconfirmed', inputs are locked internally and a change output is added with status 'unconfirmed'.
  * The payee receives the slate, creates (an) output(s) for the received amount with status unconfirmed, and immediately stores a transaction in their log of type 'Received Tx' with confirmed set to false.
- * The payee calculates and saves the transaction kernel for later reference.
+ * The payee calculates and saves the transaction kernel commitment for later reference.
  * The slate is returned to the payer for completion, who calculates and saves the transaction kernel.
 The transaction is sent to a node for validation.

 ### Transaction and Output Statue Update Processes